Nehank1709/Web_Scraping/README.md

    - Browse and select your update_naukri.bat file inside Project folder.
    - Finish & Save

-7) Resume will be udated routinely as per the details.
+7) Resume will be updated routinely as per the details.
 To test right click on task and select **Run**